cognitedata/cognite-sdk-js/README.md

 ## Development

 There is one integration test that requires a api key.
 In order to run this, you need an api key for the `cognitesdk-js` tenant.
 Talk to any of the contributors or leave an issue and it'll get sorted.
-Jenkins will run the test and has its own api key.
+Travis will run the test and has its own api key.
 Set the environment variable `COGNITE_CREDENTIALS` to your api-key.

 Run all tests: